Site icon British Expat Money

 Safeguarding involves segregating 100% of client funds from operations.
 In other words it is kept at another bank.
 This means that in the event any one of these companies ran into financial trouble your money would be safe because it is kept elsewhere.

-Expat savings
+Expat savings and investments

 What if you are interested in savings rather than current account style services?
 Or what if you need both?